Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Manchild: He is the youngest of the Fellowship, after all.

 - Mind Rape: Suffers one from looking at the Palantír when Sauron comes into the picture.

-- Nice Job Breaking It, Hero!: Pippin's curiosity has him attempting to pull an arrow from a corpse, only for it to fall into the wall which end up catching the attention of several orcs as well as a cave troll.
+- Nice Job Breaking It, Hero!: Pippin's curiosity has him attempting to pull an arrow from a Dwarf corpse, causing it to fall—rather noisily, at that—down a well.
+This leads to the Company being attacked by Goblins and a cave troll, and Gandalf's death.

 - Plucky Comic Relief: His humor is the one thing that keeps himself and his friends going.